Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 * The space that you have on your sample container.
 * You might be able to label containers before sample collection - be very aware of mistakes that can be made if for some reason you need to put a sample in the "wrong" or a "wrongly labelled" container.
 * Some groups may use a bar coding system to record and label samples.
-There are various costs associated with setting up and maintaining such a system, but it may be worth consideration and the investment if you are going to be collecting thousands of samples (Copp et al., 2014).
+There are various costs associated with setting up and maintaining such a system, but it may be worth consideration and the investment if you are going to be collecting thousands of samples [@coppBarcodesAreUseful2014].

 ### Labelling

 Label containers directly using permanent waterproof marker pens, or on an adhesive label where necessary.
-Never solely label the cap of a container: the body of the container should always be the primary label (Smith et al., 2015).
+Never solely label the cap of a container: the body of the container should always be the primary label [@smithFieldTrialsHealth2015].

 For very small containers, it might be necessary to place the label on a small piece of appropriate material (to ensure neither the sample nor the label are damaged) inside the container.